muecke87/conventions/docs/javascript.md

 });
 ```

-If Promises are not available, then use CallBacks
+- If Promises are not available, then use it with CallBacks

 ```javascript
 Router.run(app.getComponent(), location, (error, initialState) => {